ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents-quickstart.md

 # When multiple log paths are defined, either separate each path with a comma or use the wildcard to regroup them all in a single value.
 EVENT_LOG_PATHS=<apiGatewayInstallDir>/events/group-*_instance-*.log
 #
-#AMPLIFY Central connectivity
+#Amplify Central connectivity
 #
 CENTRAL_ORGANIZATIONID=<YOUR ORGANIZATION ID>
 CENTRAL_ENVIRONMENT=<NAME OF THE CENTRAL TOPOLOGY ENVIRONMENT>
 CENTRAL_AUTH_CLIENTID=<SERVICE ACCOUNT NAME: DOSA_xxxxxxxxx>
 ```

-The required values represented in `<>` are either coming from the API Management system installation or from AMPLIFY platform configuration.
+The required values represented in `<>` are either coming from the API Management system installation or from Amplify platform configuration.
 An explanation for each variable can be found in the [Agent variables section](/docs/central/connect-api-manager/agent-variables/).

 ## 2. Download Discovery Agent